Mexico president sees foreign direct investment at record high

-MEXICO CITY (Reuters) - Mexico could see a record level of foreign direct investment this year of more than $35 billion, President Enrique Pena Nieto said on Thursday.
+MEXICO CITY, Oct 10 (Reuters) - Mexico could see a record level of foreign direct investment this year of more than $35 billion, President Enrique Pena Nieto said on Thursday.

 Pena Nieto spoke at an event with Chrysler Chief Executive Sergio Marchionne, where the U.S. auto company announced an additional investment of $164 million to expand a plant in Ramos Arizpe in the Mexican state of Coahuila, bringing the company’s total investment to $1.25 billion.